Top ten gap year ideas to inspire you

 Volunteering is an excellent way for you to learn about and connect with what you truly care about.
 This is essential because, ideally, you’d like to end your gap year with a clearer idea of what matters to you so that you can build a truly fulfilling career out of this passion.

-Possibly our most exciting service program abroad is in Ghana where our volunteers work with local women’s empowerment initiatives.
-What volunteers are directly involved in depends on the needs of our in-country partners at the time, although some of the things they’ve done in the past include conducting workshops that create discussion around gender stereotypes and domestic violence, helping women increase their knowledge of children’s development and healthcare, and teaching women valuable professional skills like how to work with technology and budgets.
+Some of the things they’ve done in the past include conducting workshops that create discussion around gender stereotypes and domestic violence, helping women increase their knowledge of children’s development and preventative health, and teaching women valuable professional skills like how to work with technology and budgets.

-Another way to make a difference in Africa, why not join our gender equality program in Cape Town, South Africa.
-If you are looking for a great volunteer vacation destination outside Africa, why not choose one of our other community development projects in India, Laos, Thailand, Cambodia, Peru, Mexico, Costa Rica, and Fiji
+Another way to make an impact in Africa is to join our gender equality program in Cape Town, South Africa.
+If you are looking for a great volunteer vacation destination outside Africa, why not choose one of our other community development projects in India, Laos, Thailand, Cambodia, Peru, Mexico, Costa Rica and Fiji

 Teaching abroad isn’t only for those who have the drive to become an inspiring educator.
 It’s a way to get used to a work environment and develop professional skills before going into your chosen field.